OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/Readme.md

 8. Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/StoreEvents.ps1 to the StoreEvents function.

 At this point the function should be ready to run.

+- If you want to ingest content to SharePoint please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/logicapp

+- For Reporting please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/Report

 ## Running the tests